robinboncoeur/Projects/docs/index.md

 ---

 Update 2025.10.02: Added a category [Visual Art](/visual/index.md).
 Anything to do with art or video has been moved there.
 Also, with the receipt of Dad's autobiography, have recommenced photographing physical medium, translation and opening the account for discussion..

 ---

+Update 2025.09.01: Time has moved on, and so have I: from Sphinx-MakeTheDocs to markdown-MkDocs.
+I'm migrating pages from my *Projects* and *HelpYrSelf* help sites into just one **Projects** pages set.
+On some pages, the latest posts are [on the top](/other/Garden/) of the page, older posts below them.
+Removing some posts for lack of relevancy.

+---